deepin-community/python-coverage/doc/source.rst

 the source that will be measured.

-If both ``source`` and ``include`` are set, the ``include`` value is ignored and a warning is printed on the standard output.
+If both ``source`` and ``include`` are set, the ``include`` value is ignored and a warning is issued.

 .. _source_reporting: